Syed-Zidaan-Ahmad/Portfolio-Website/README.md

 * Linkedin: <br>
   For getting your Linkedin profile just simply login to your Linkedin account on a web browser and then click on "Me" then click on "View Profile" and then copy the link from the url box.

+# My Words:
+Iam Syed Zidaan Ahmad and I have created this portfolio website using my skills in HTML, CSS and JavaScript.
+I have tried my best to make it attractive and creative as far as possible but if you have any suggestions feel free to suggest me.
+I have explained everything above so if you just want a website you may just make some changes and make the complete website yours.
+Also I have explained my code line by line so if you want to copy you should definitely copy but also read that which part of code will do what.
+I hope you like my efforts and hardwork.

+Warm Regards
+Syed Zidaan Ahmad

+# Thank You for your time !!!